rajat-chaddhaa/distributed_ml_system/README.md

-# Create for Assignment 1 - Virtualization and Cloud Computing
+# Created for Assignment 1 - Virtualization and Cloud Computing
 # Distributed ML System using Microservices

 This assignment implements a distributed microservice-based image classification system using multiple virtual machines.